Brian J. Costello: Work

 Costello is a Louisiana Carnival historian and advocate, having been active in the preservation and growth of New Roads and New Orleans Carnival krewes, historical documentation and Mardi Gras parade orchestration since 1993.
 He was chairman of the New Roads Lions Carnival parade from 1993 though 2010, and reigned as King of the Carnival in 2009.

 In 2009, Costello was named founding historian and archivist of the Historic Materials Collection of the Pointe Coupee Parish Library in New Roads, Louisiana.
 He is often featured as a consultant and documentary participant in the fields of American and European genealogy, history, culture, linguistics, antiquities and spirituality with local, national and global audiences.

-In recognition of his cultural and spiritual works, Costello was knighted by the order of European charitable chivalry the Military and Hospitaller Order of Saint Lazarus of Jerusalem. in 2015, and by the Equestrian Order of the Holy Sepulchre of Jerusalem in 2019.
+In recognition of his cultural and spiritual works, Costello was knighted by the Military and Hospitaller Order of Saint Lazarus of Jerusalem. in 2015, and by the Equestrian Order of the Holy Sepulchre of Jerusalem in 2019.